InnerSourceCommons/InnerSourceLearningPath/project-leader/outline.md

    - Implications of each level on product management
 - Common hurdles (line management, performance review setups)
 - Advantages
-- Commons issues wrt. operations and solutions
+- Commons issues with respect to operations and solutions

 Relation to open source